FindMySchool LogoFindMySchool

 Sixth form bursary campaign actively supports talented pupils unable to access independent education.
 Contact admissions for confidential discussion of financial support; the school takes its commitment to accessibility seriously.

-In 2024, 33% of leavers progressed to university, 37% to employment.
-Families considering Framlingham should understand this profile: the school succeeds with students of mixed starting ability; university progression sits at one-third, reflecting the intake diversity.
+Leavers progress to university, employment and other routes.
+Families considering Framlingham should understand this profile: the school succeeds with students of mixed starting ability, and destination outcomes reflect intake diversity.
 This is not a Russell Group feeder school; it is something different.

 England ranks and key metrics (where available)